themarquisdesheric/amber-health/src/pages/articles/2020-02-09-complementary-and-alternative-therapies-for-endometriosis.md

 These resources provide insights on a whole body approach to wellness with dietary and lifestyle advice that can aid in the healing process.
 While surgery is an accepted treatment approach, information on non-surgical approaches have been provided below.

 * <a href="https://drbrighten.com/" target="_blank" rel="noopener noreferrer">Dr. Jolene Brighten</a> is a Functional Medicine Naturopathic Physician and women's health expert.
-We've recommended her [book](/articles/2020-02-09-endometriosis-books/), which has been called the Period Bible by readers.
+We've recommended her <a href="/articles/2020-02-09-endometriosis-books/" target="_blank" rel="noopener noreferrer">book</a>, which has been called the Period Bible by readers.
 Also, check out her <a href="https://www.instagram.com/drjolenebrighten/?hl=en" target="_blank" rel="noopener noreferrer">IG</a> for daily hormonal health information and lifestyle and nutritional advice.
 * <a href="https://www.larabriden.com/" target="_blank" rel="noopener noreferrer">Dr. Lara Briden</a> is a Naturopathic Doctor and women's health expert.
 She offers excellent insights on hormonal health, contraceptive side effects, and holistic solutions for period problems.
-We highly recommended her [book](/articles/2020-02-09-endometriosis-books/).
+I highly recommended her <a href="/articles/2020-02-09-endometriosis-books/" target="_blank" rel="noopener noreferrer">book</a>.
 * <a href="https://www.endoempowered.com/" target="_blank" rel="noopener noreferrer">Endo Empowered</a> offers a non-surgical and holistic approach and support platform that was created by an endometriosis patient and Naturopathic Medicine student, Melissa Turner.
 * <a href="https://peacewithendo.com/" target="_blank" rel="noopener noreferrer">Peace with Endo</a> by Aubree Deimler who is an author, coach, and energy healer who helps people with endometriosis naturally manage pain, increase energy, and find peace with endo.